 Please check the tax status of your fee waiver using the matrix below.
 If it "Taxable" or "*" it is very important that you take this opportunity to calculate your potential taxes.

 |Eligible Participant||Course Level(s)||Tax Status|

 |Employee's Spouse or Dependent Child||Undergraduate and Post-Baccalaureate||Nontaxable|

 |Employee's Domestic Partner||Undergraduate and Post-Baccalaureate||Taxable|

-The Fee Waiver Program is a fringe benefit and as such has strict reporting requirements established by the Internal Revenue Service and the State of California Controller’s Office.
+The Fee Waiver Program is a fringe benefit and as such has strict reporting requirements established by the Internal Revenue Service [Internal Revenue Code Sections 117(d), 127 and 132(d)] and the State of California Controller’s Office.
 The reporting requirements state that the fringe benefit must be taxed in the calendar year that the benefit was received.
-Further, the amount taxed is to be deducted in a single payment.

 How do I estimate when the flat tax will be subtracted from the employee pay check?

 |Term or Semester||Census Date||Estimated Date HR Submits Data to State Controller's Office||Estimated Pay Check Date|

 |Spring||2/14/2014||March 15||May 1|

 - Dependent Fees